HumaIlyas/Project-3/README.md

 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/data-off-grid.jpg" alt="Data off-grid">
 </div>

 * When a letter was entered, the code displayed an error message, and a message to try again with an integer between 1 and 5.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/data-letter.jpg" alt="Data letter">
 </div>

 * When a key was pressed without entering a value, the code displayed an error message, and a message to try again with an integer between 1 and 5.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/data-no-input.jpg" alt="Data no input value">
 </div>

 * When entering a row and column number to hit the ship, which were already chosen, the code displayed an error message, and a message to try again with another number.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/data-same-coordinates.jpg" alt="Data same coordinates">
 </div>

 ## Final scores and message
-The player and the computer will have ten attempts to find all the 5 battleships.
-If all the 10 attempts are taken without hiting all the 5 battleships, the result will be displayed with the final score and the message to announce the winner or the game is draw.
+The player and computer will have ten attempts to find all the 5 battleships.
+If all the 10 attempts are taken with or without hiting all the 5 battleships, the result will be displayed with the final score and the message to announce the winner or the game is draw.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/final-scores-message.jpg" alt="Final scores & message">
 </div>